 While I have quite a few hotel credit cards, in this post I wanted to take a look at the hotel credit card that I spend the most money on.
+It goes without saying that hotel stays might not be a focus for many right now, but this card can earn you rewards that you can redeem for years to come.

 In mid-2018 Chase and Hyatt refreshed their co-branded credit card, and they created what I consider to be one of the best hotel credit cards out there, with the introduction of the World Of Hyatt Credit Card.